ucsd-dsc-arts/dsc160-final-dsc160-group18/README.md

 Since K-pop music albums are often strongly associated with its visual branding and concept, we thought it would be interesting to look at album covers from top K-pop albums to new generate concepts with (to clarify, the definition we are using for “K-pop” refers to Korean “idol music” as opposed to all Korean pop songs).
 For this dataset, we plan on using the Gaon Album Chart data to find the top-selling albums for the 2010s.
 With few exceptions, all of these happen to be K-pop albums, which would be expected considering the collectible nature of K-pop albums.
 The album cover images can be found on Melon.

 Our first exploration will be a focused on generating album art based on the top selling albums of recent korean history.
-We then want to explore different datasets of album art from popular boy groups, girl groups, and solo artists, to see the constrating or similar aspects of each demographic.
-In short, our project will provide greater insight into visual aspects of what makes a popular korean album in conjunction with specific categories like girl groups, boy groups, and solo artists.
+We then want to explore different datasets of album art from popular boy groups, girl groups, and their icons/logos, to see the constrating or similar aspects of each demographic.
+Finally we will scrap random kpop album art from Google and Bing to have a more generalized and larger dataset to generate album art from, also to see how different general kpop album covers are from popular kpop albums.
+In short, our project will provide greater insight into visual aspects of what makes a popular korean album in conjunction with specific categories like girl groups and boy groups.

-To achieve all of this, our technical process will include the use of jupyterhub while utilizing numerous libraries including TensorFlow, Pillow, Keras, and scikit-learn to recreate a deep learning model (GAN) that will help us generate album art and display our results in jpg format.
+To achieve all of this, our technical process will include the use of jupyterhub while utilizing numerous libraries including TensorFlow, Pillow, Keras, and scikit-learn to recreate a generative adversarial netwrok (GAN) that will help us process new album art and display our results in jpg format.

 https://towardsdatascience.com/generating-modern-arts-using-generative-adversarial-network-gan-on-spell-39f67f83c7b4